Byzantine Religion

 The second iconoclasm and the definitive restoration of images.

-However, the iconodule emperors who succeed one another suffer defeats after defeats against the Bulgars.
-In 813, they even besiege Constantinople and the panicked population rushes to the tomb of Constantine V, iconoclast but victorious.
-In 815, Leo V reinstates the Council of Hieria, while admitting that the cult of icons cannot be called idolatry.
-His two successors pursue this policy, the ecclesiastical hierarchy is again purged and a few monks enter into resistance again.
-But this second iconoclasm does not have the vigor and unity of the first.
-In 843, another empress, Theodora, regent for her son Michael III, has the cult of images definitively restored, an event that has since been celebrated as a feast in the Orthodox Church.
+The iconodule emperors who followed faced repeated defeats against the Bulgars.
+In 813, the Bulgars even besieged Constantinople, and the panicked population rushed to the tomb of Constantine V – an iconoclast, but a victorious one.
+In 815, Leo V reinstated the Council of Hieria, while conceding that the veneration of icons could not be considered idolatry.
+His two successors continued this policy.
+The ecclesiastical hierarchy was again purged, and a few monks resisted once more.
+However, this second period of iconoclasm lacked the vigor and unity of the first.